 Formation of a contract research organization in Malaysia

-Our Client, an Indian contract research organization (CRO) providing clinical trials services to the pharmaceutical industry, contacted Healy Consultants in April 2015 to register subsidiaries in Malaysia and Taiwan.
+Our Client, an Indian contract research organization (CRO) providing clinical trials services to the pharmaceutical industry, contacted Healy Consultants to register subsidiaries in Malaysia and Taiwan.
 The purpose of business setup in these two countries was to supervise clinical trials to be conducted in these two countries.
 Our Client hence wanted Healy Consultants to both complete the formation of the subsidiary and to prepare an engagement strategy agreement to determine what may be the licensing requirements for the Malaysian company to be allowed to conduct such activities.

 Healy Consultants confirmed that the optimal type of business entity would likely be a private limited company, locally known as a Sendirian Berhad.
 As our Firm estimated that we would need around three weeks to complete the research necessary to assess applicable regulations over the organization of clinical trials in Malaysia, we agreed with our Client to register the company immediately, without waiting for the outcome of the search.

 All Malaysian companies are required to appoint two resident directors.
 We assisted to appoint two nominees to fulfill this requirements, while our Client would still keep a majority on the Board of the company, by appointing three additional foreign directors.

 After receipt of the scanned incorporation forms and other documents required from our Client, we submitted an application to register a new company with the Malaysia Companies Registrar (SSM), which was subsequently approved within the three following business days.

 We also confirmed with multiple lawyers that no further licensing was required for the company and prepared a quality engagement strategy document for our Client.

 Corporate bank account opening